 Negotiation theory, conflict resolution, improving conversations, decision making

-Douglas Stone, Bruce Patton and Sheila Heen.
-Difficult Conversations: How to Discuss What Matters Most, (New York: Penguin USA, 2000).
+- With Bruce Patton and Sheila Heen.
+Difficult Conversations: How to Discuss What Matters Most.
+Penguin, 2000.